Mobile push notifications

 Since Azure Notification Hub is the default implemented push notification provider in Weavy, the only thing we have to do is to configure the hubs in the settings.
-There are two ways of doing this depending if you are running a site locally when developing, or if the site is up and running in the Deployment Manager.
+There are two ways of doing this depending if you are running a site locally when developing, or if the site is deployed via the Tenant SDK.

 Running the site locally

 Add the following to the web.config: